tabidah-usmani/Assignment3/README.md

 This preprocessing prepares the data set for finding frequent itemsets.

-# Kafka Consumer and Producer Example
+# Kafka Consumer and Producer

 # Description
 This repository contains Python code examples for a Kafka consumer and producer.
 These scripts demonstrate how to implement a simple Kafka consumer and producer using the kafka-python library.